robinhood/faust/docs/userguide/agents.rst

     $ faust -A examples.agent worker -l info

-To send values to it, you can open a second console to run this program:
+To send values to it, open a second console to run this program:

 .. sourcecode:: python